No passwords, No popups, No cost, No AI:

 October 27, 2017

 A. Hi Markus.
-It is true that chromate conversion treatment with hexavalent chrome like the examples you mentioned can be a good preparation process for magnesium, but due to RoHS and other toxic reduction programs, you may not be able to do this process or get it done.
-Perhaps not quite as good, but still worthwhile, would be a trivalent chromate conversion coating such as Alodine 5200.
+It is true that chromate conversion treatment with hexavalent chrome, like the examples you mentioned, can be a good preparation process, however, chromates specifically tailored for magnesium would be better than what you mentioned which are tailored for aluminum.
+Due to RoHS and other toxic reduction programs, you may not be able to buy or do such hexavalent chromating these days.
+Not quite as good, but still worthwhile, might be a trivalent chromate conversion coating such as Alodine 5200 (I don't know for sure, but I suspect there may not be any trivalent chromates designed for magnesium).

 Regards,